St Benedict's School Pānui ā-rorohiko (Online Newsletter) Term 3, week 2, 2025

 School dates 2025

-Finalised school dates for 2025 are
+School dates for 2025

 Staff call back day in school holidays Friday 3 October